mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 ### Call for Action

 I'd love to get as much feedback as possible!
-Pretty please, leave comments below, create issues on [the github repository](https://github.com/mikhailshilkov/DurableFunctions.FSharp), or open a PR.
+Pretty please, leave comments below, create issues on [the GitHub repository](https://github.com/mikhailshilkov/DurableFunctions.FSharp), or open a PR.
 This would be super awesome!

 Happy coding, and Merry Christmas!